Skip to main content

 People XD Integration

-Set up your People XD Recruitment integration to publish vacancies and manage applications through Access Volcanic.
+Set up your People XD Recruitment integration to publish vacancies and manage applications through your career site.

 Written by Grace